How to Cite a YouTube Video in MLA, APA, Chicago & 4 More Styles

 Removed or deleted video.
 Some videos get taken down between when you watched them and when your reader checks your source.
 The reference list entry remains as it was.
 If you can find a Wayback Machine snapshot of the YouTube page or a re-upload of the video elsewhere, replace the URL with the working archive link and add a brief note: “[Original video removed; archived snapshot]“.
 Without an archive, add “[Video no longer available]” after the URL so a reader who follows the link understands.

 Video that has been edited or changed since you cited it.
 YouTube allows re-uploads with the same URL only when the original is replaced.
-Capture the date you accessed it (every style requires this for YouTube except APA and Chicago); if your source claim depends on the exact wording at a specific timestamp and the video may have been edited, archive a copy before citing.
+Capture the date you accessed it.
+Harvard, Vancouver, AMA, and IEEE include an accessed (or “cited”) date in the reference; MLA treats it as optional — worth adding when the video may be edited or removed; APA and Chicago omit it for dated, stable content.
+If your source claim depends on the exact wording at a specific timestamp and the video may have been edited, archive a copy before citing.

 Citing a captioned or transcribed quote.
 Use the timestamp from the video — not from the transcript page.
 If you used the transcript as the source, cite the transcript URL instead with a “Transcript” note.